 Polycythemia vera is caused by a genetic change (mutation) that develops during your

 lifetime.
-It is not an inherited genetic disorder.
-In most cases it is not known why
+It's not an inherited genetic disorder.
+In most cases, it's not known why

 What are the symptoms of polycythemia vera?

-When you have more blood and it is thicker than normal, problems can occur.
+When you have more blood and it's thicker than normal, problems can occur.
 Each person’s

 symptoms may vary.
 Symptoms may include: